 There are several factors to consider, including your military discharge type, missing out on the experience and training you otherwise would have received, earning potential, missed benefits, and more.
-Let’s start with looking at the types of discharges and the impact it can have on your post-military career.
+Let’s start by looking at the types of discharges and the impact they can have on your post-military career.

 - Honorable Discharge – this is awarded to those who served honorably.
 This will only have a neutral or positive impact on your post-military employment.

 - General Discharge – can be for a variety of reasons, from administrative, medical, or even for bad behavior, including non-judicial punishment.
-This will typically have a neutral affect on your employment opportunities.
+This will typically have a neutral effect on your employment opportunities.

 - Other than Honorable Discharge – this is the most severe type of administrative discharge, breaking the law, violent actions, or other severe infractions.
-The member usually cannot reenlist or otherwise go back into the military with this discharge rating.
-This can also impact future employment, particularly with state and federal governments, and those that require specific background checks.
+The member usually cannot reenlist or return to the military with this discharge rating.
+This can also impact future employment, particularly with state and federal governments and those that require specific background checks.
 This also applies to the next two types of discharges as well.